 From Where, When, and How?

 There are now approximately 22,000 people living in Wilmot Township.
 What did this area look like 17,000 years ago and who lived here then?
 When did the first humans probably arrive here?
 Where did they come from?
-The history of the populated world is that peoples living in an area tend to be ‘replaced’ by subsequent arrivals – by various methods.
+The history of the populated world is that people living in an area tend to be ‘replaced’ by subsequent arrivals – by various methods.
 Who were these groups?
 This page and its links will attempt to look into those questions.

 There appears to be wide agreement that there were three (3) significant migrations of peoples into North America, across a ‘land bridge’ from Asia.
 These are summed up in the conclusions reached by the University College London Research Department of Genetics, Evolution and Environment.